What is the difference between success and failure of business?

 What do you think is the difference between success and failure of business?
 What do you say if asked to analyze a case of a restaurant doing great in the place where many other restaurants closed down successively in the past?
-I would imagine some improvements in pricing, targeting, etc., and check the hard data of the area, such as the number and type of household population, traffic volume by time of day, etc., but Rory Sutherland disagrees, in his book: Alchemy, with such a judgment made through logical thinking and observations.
+I would imagine some improvements in pricing, targeting, etc., and check the hard data of the area, such as the number and type of household population, traffic volume by time of day, etc. Surprisingly, Rory Sutherland disagrees, in his book: “Alchemy,” with such a judgment made through logical thinking and observations.
 In the example described in the book, he proclaims it is nice tables and chairs in front of the restaurant that lead the restaurant to success.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.